Lisa Ko

 Lisa Ko is an American writer.
-Her debut novel, The Leavers, won the 2016 PEN/Bellwether Prize for Socially Engaged Fiction and was a finalist for the 2017 National Book Award for Fiction.
-She has written for the New York Times.
+Her debut novel, The Leavers, was a national bestseller, won the 2016 PEN/Bellwether Prize for Socially Engaged Fiction and was a finalist for the 2017 National Book Award for Fiction.
+Her short fiction has been published in Best American Short Stories and McSweeney's and her essays in The New York Times and The Believer.
+Ko's second novel, Memory Piece, was published in 2024.

-Early life
+Early life and education

-Born in New York City, Ko grew up as the daughter of Chinese immigrants from the Philippines in a predominantly white area of suburban New Jersey.
+Born in New York City, Ko grew up in suburban New Jersey, the only child of Chinese immigrants from the Philippines.
 She began writing stories and keeping a journal at the age of five, though she only shared the work with others in high school.
-She then attended Wesleyan University, majoring in English.
+As a child, Ko and her parents ran a stand at craft shows and flea markets, an experience which later inspired her novel writing process.
+She attended Wesleyan University, majoring in English.